 - Communities of Practice: PSP sponsors working groups, called Communities of Practice (CoPs), where practitioners can learn new skills and share resources in a supportive environment.
 PSP offers CoPs in six high-impact areas: data and assessment; math systems; instructional coaching; literacy; talent management; and special education.
 Based on the principle that two heads are better than one, we believe teachers are better prepared to help students when they share experiences and learn from each other.

-- Technical Assistance: Technical Assistance grants are small awards made to active and non-active Philadelphia School Partnership portfolio schools.
+- Technical Assistance Grants: Small awards made to active and non-active Philadelphia School Partnership portfolio schools.
 The goal of this funding is to increase network or school capacity, through a specific initiative, that will ultimately result in increased student achievement gains.

 What has been PSP’s impact?